haiyingdong/IS2103/README.md

-# IS2103 Assignment Part 2
+# IS2103 Enterprise Java Beans - Assignment Part 2

 NUS IS2103 AY16/17 semester 2